A

 CODE.

-In the following list, of those in the West Indies of the Caribbean, about 150 species (with some additional subspecies) are included.
+In this list, of those in the West Indies of the Caribbean, over 200 species

 SOME COMMENTARY REGARDING BUTTERFLY IDENTIFICATION: